 | Top |

-He produced Peter Tranchell's The Mayor of Casterbridge for the Cambridge University Opera Group, and Glinka's Russlan and Ludmilla for the Oxford University Opera Group.
+He produced Peter Tranchell's The Mayor of Casterbridge for the Cambridge University Opera Group, and Glinka's Russlan and Ludmilla for the Oxford University Opera Club.
 He was a member of the technical staff at Glyndebourne Opera House and the producer for the London Opera Players and Opera in the Marches.For eighteen years, he and Morwenna kept Ryeland sheep and Jersey cows on a Herefordshire smallholding, whilst single-handedly rebuilding a derelict Tudor farmhouse.

 At the same time, he spent far too many years holding damp students over the hot flames of Eng.
 Lit. but was eventually seduced by Information Technology; cut his computing teeth on a BBC B and was digitally weaned on a MacPlus.
-In 1995 he founded Cappella Archive and is probably the only publisher who not only prints and binds his own books but created the unique PostScript Markup which typesets them.
+In 1995 he founded Cappella Archive and is probably the only publisher who not only prints and binds his own titles but created the unique PostScript Markup which typesets them.

 | Top |